 Here are five things to know about Struff, who loves football and going to the cinema – he names his favourite movie below – and was practically born into the sport of tennis.

 Dating back to their 2015 matchup on the ATP Challenger Tour, Zverev was 5-0, including four tour-level matchups. against his older countryman.
-But Struff beat Zverev 6-3, 6-1 to reach the Indian Wells Round of 16 for the first time.
+But Struff beat Zverev 6-3, 6-1 in March to reach the Indian Wells Round of 16 for the first time.